jyoti-bhasin/Automobile_Analysis_Project_streamlit.app/README.md

 ### UI/UX
 Although Streamlit provides a decent UI/UX design, some custom CSS is added in the code to improve the look of the app, and give some colours and design to the headings and text.

+### Hosting
+After all the code is ready and the app is all deployed, it is hosted on streamlit share.

 ## Functionality & features :
 ### 1. Visual Representation :